AngelNikoloff/Vanila-Neural-Network-with-Eigen-for-XOR/README.md

 Because my goal was education - I made it as simple as posible;

 The point of the project is to show how to use matrices and vectors manipulations for creating neural networks;
- ( instead of useing "FOR" circles )
+ ( instead of using "FOR" circles )

 It is Visual Studio 2015 C++ project;